How to create and and use shared action objects

 Revert Action Back to Instance

-Now the Action is no longer a Shared Action and properties can now be modifed for this particular instance.
+Now the Action is no longer a Shared Action and properties can now be modified for this particular instance.

 Shared Action Creation Shortcut